tbsdvl/react-launchpad/README.md

 react-launchpad acts a foundation for scalable React JS projects & applications.

-It includes a few essential npm dependencies for loading Bootstrap CSS styles & writing test suites for your application's code.
+It includes a few essential npm dependencies for loading Bootstrap's CSS styles & writing test suites for your application's code.

 Unlike other React toolchains, react-launchpad's design allows developers to include additional dependencies, babel loaders, and libraries as needed throughout development.